Stringy Neapolitan Gattò. Original step-by-step recipe

 Preparation of Stringy Neapolitan Gattò

-• Important: the weight of the potatoes indicated in the ingredients (5.5 lbs) refers to raw potatoes with skin; in the end, you should have about 4.4 lbs of cooked and mashed potatoes.
+• Important: the weight of the potatoes indicated among the ingredients (2.5 kg) refers to raw potatoes with skin, in the end, you should obtain about 2 kg of cooked and mashed potatoes.

 Neapolitan Gattò Original Recipe

-• Wash the potatoes and boil them with the skin and a pinch of coarse salt, covered just with cold water (with the lid) over high heat until boiling, then once it boils, lower the heat and cook for half an hour (without the lid).
-Peel the potatoes while they are still hot and then work them hot with a hand blender (or with a bottle) the mixture MUST be smooth, homogeneous, and STRINGY (I used my Braun electric potato masher, see Shopping Tips below).
+• Wash the potatoes and boil them with skin and a pinch of coarse salt, covered with cold water (with the lid) on high heat until boiling, then once boiling, lower the heat and cook for half an hour (without lid).
+Peel the potatoes while still hot and then work them hot with a miniprimer (or a bottle) the mixture MUST be smooth, homogeneous, and STRINGY (I used my electric Braun potato masher, see Purchase Tips below).

-• When the potatoes are still hot, then incorporate the butter, grated Parmigiano, milk, chopped cold cuts (not the cheeses yet), salt, pepper, and parsley, then once the mixture has cooled to warm, also add the 3 whole eggs and 1 yolk.
+• When the potatoes are still hot, then incorporate the butter, grated Parmigiano, milk, diced cold cuts (the cheeses NOT yet) the salt, pepper, and parsley, then once the mixture has become lukewarm, also add the 3 whole eggs and 1 yolk.

-• Grease well with butter a mold about 14 x 9 inches with a height of 2.5 inches (an aluminum baking dish for about 8-10 people is also fine) sprinkle everything with breadcrumbs and place half the potato mixture on the bottom, smoothing it out with oiled hands (or with water).
+• Grease well with butter a mold of about 14 x 9 x 2.5 inches (also works with an aluminum pan for about 8-10 people) sprinkle everything with breadcrumbs and place half of the potato mixture at the bottom, leveling it with oiled hands (or water).

-• Place the cheese slices (and hard-boiled eggs, optional) on the mashed potato layer and cover everything well with the other half.
+• Arrange the sliced cheeses (and hard-boiled eggs, optional) on the layer of mashed potatoes and cover everything well with the other half.

-• Smooth the ENTIRE surface well with oiled hands (not wet with water) sprinkle it all with breadcrumbs, distribute many thin knobs of butter (or even lard) and sprinkle the entire surface again with breadcrumbs (DOUBLE breading).
-If you can keep it in the fridge for 1 or 2 hours before baking, it’s better, but not essential.
+• Level the ENTIRE surface well with oiled hands (not wet with water) sprinkle it all with breadcrumbs, distribute many thin pats of butter (or also lard) and sprinkle the entire surface again with breadcrumbs (DOUBLE breading).
+If you can keep it in the fridge for 1 or 2 hours before baking, it is better, but not essential.

 Neapolitan Gattò Original Recipe